 What all of this means is that the minute you sell your products to Amazon as a vendor, you no longer have a say in the selling process.
-In fact, this entirely becomes Amazon’s responsibility.
-Amazon is tasked with the duties of merchandising, marketing, selling, delivering, processing returns and providing customer service for the goods you sold to Amazon.
+This entirely becomes Amazon’s responsibility.
+Amazon is tasked with the duties of merchandising, marketing, selling, delivering, processing returns, and providing customer service for the goods you sold to Amazon.
 All you have to do is sell your products to Amazon at a wholesale price and let the e-commerce conglomerate take care of the rest.

-Once this is taken care of, following are the things that you must consider to get a good deal with Amazon:
+Once this is taken care of, the following are the things that you must consider getting a good deal with Amazon:

 Make sure that your products are high-quality and in demand.
 You should attempt to complement your inventory with profitability reports and predictions.
 The idea here is to make the Amazon representative realize the potential your account holds for Amazon.
 If you succeed at leveraging this position, then the chances of you getting a better deal will improve significantly.

 You also need to consider your cost prices and allowances.
 Amazon will also want to discuss factors such as freight, damages, and returns.
-In fact, when it comes to returns, you should ideally be pushing for no returns but Amazon is more than likely to have you accept full returns for defective products.
+When it comes to returns, you should ideally be pushing for no returns, but Amazon is more than likely to have you accept full returns for defective products.
 Similarly, payment terms and payment dates also need to be discussed and understood thoroughly.

 A wise man once said that negotiation is all about knowing what you want, going after it, and respecting the other person in the process.
 Amazon is in this business just as much as you are (perhaps, even more) and instead of wasting their time, it is imperative that you clearly and concisely communicate your proposed terms.
 You need to consider their perspective as well and whatever counter-proposals you do make, they need to be well-thought.

 Negotiation is an art in itself and as mentioned earlier, you must prepare for your meeting with the Amazon Buyer well in advance.
 Negotiating an Amazon Vendor Agreement is a tricky business, to say the least, but you can tip the scales in your favor if you think ahead and allow yourself to not be blown away by the excitement to join Amazon Vendor Express.
-It is crucial that you discuss all the terms carefully with the representative to ensure that they are beneficial to the both of you.
+You must discuss all the terms carefully with the representative to ensure that they are beneficial to both of you.
 You should be clear and precise in your communication and never be aggressive.
-Building a good relation with Amazon will prove to be beneficial to you in the long run.
+Building a good relationship with Amazon will prove to be beneficial to you in the long run.